share-ready video preset

 Benefits

-Why this route is useful
+Why this page is useful

-Support logic belongs to the route
+Support logic belongs to the page

 This page starts with the workflow's real browser constraints instead of hiding them behind a generic converter promise.